bduffany/xpm/README.md

-# XPM: Cross-platform package manager
+# XPM: Any software, any platform

 Does this conversation sound familiar?